City of Regina Homepage

 What is the need for supportive housing in Regina?

-Regina’s Rapid Housing Initiative (RHI) project addresses the need for longer-term supportive housing, which houses residents who have chosen to exit homelessness and are taking steps towards healing and community integration.
+This RHI project will help to address the need for additional longer-term supportive housing, which houses residents who have chosen to exit houseelessness and are taking steps towards healing and community integration.

 Who is going to operate the building?